Children's Hospital Colorado

 What causes endometriosis?

 The causes of endometriosis are unknown.
 However, we believe that estrogen, a naturally occurring hormone, causes it to spread and worsens endometriosis pain.
-Endometriosis typically begins developing in the months and years after young women start having menstrual periods.
-When women with endometriosis reach menopause and their estrogen levels drop, their symptoms usually subside.
+Endometriosis typically begins developing in the months and years after a person starts having menstrual periods.
+When those with endometriosis reach menopause and their estrogen levels drop, their symptoms usually subside.

 Who gets endometriosis?

-Endometriosis can occur in any girl or woman who has started having menstrual periods.
-It affects approximately 10% of women.
-Most young women are diagnosed in their late teens and 20s.
-Women who have a first-degree relative (mother or sister) with endometriosis are seven times more likely to develop endometriosis than girls who do not have a close relative with the condition.
+Endometriosis can occur in anyone who has started having menstrual periods.
+It affects approximately 10% of females.
+Most are diagnosed in their late teens and 20s.
+Those who have a first-degree relative (mother or sister) with endometriosis are seven times more likely to develop endometriosis than those who do not have a close relative with the condition.

 Is endometriosis associated with infertility?

-Endometriosis does not cause infertility, but women with the condition typically have more difficulty getting pregnant.
-Between 20% and 50% of women experiencing infertility also have endometriosis.
-Inflammation caused by endometriosis can cause a number of changes to a woman's reproductive system that increase infertility.
+Endometriosis does not cause infertility, but those who have the condition typically have more difficulty getting pregnant.
+Between 20% and 50% experiencing infertility also have endometriosis.
+Inflammation caused by endometriosis can cause a number of changes to the reproductive system that increase infertility.

 At Children's Colorado, our care team works to diagnose and treat endometriosis early to reduce the odds of infertility.